Al McCoy (sportscaster): Final seasons and retirement (2022–2023)

 On October 2, 2022, ahead of the 2022-2023 NBA Season, Al McCoy's Suns home game broadcast location since 1972 and as recent as the 2022 NBA Playoffs in May 2022 was moved from its longtime courtside position on the floor to higher up in the arena, many rows up at the back of the 100s sections, closer to the skybox-area of the Footprint Center.

 Video confirming McCoy's new distant broadcast location was posted to the Arizona Sports official YouTube channel on February 24, 2023, recorded during a post-game interview with Ish Wainright.

+Personal life and death

+McCoy was married to his wife Georgia until her death in 2012, and they have three children.
+He also had seven grandchildren and six great-grandchildren.

+McCoy died on September 21, 2024, at the age of 91.